History of the Jews in Modern Times

 About The Book

-Lloyd Gartner provides a vivid description of the changing fortunes of the Jewish communities of the Old World--Europe the Middle East and beyond--and their gradual expansion into the New World of the Americas.
-The book begins in 1650 when the Jewish population had fallen to roughly 1.25 million less than one-sixth of its peak at the start of the Christian era.
-Gartner leads us through the traditions religious laws communities and their interactions with their neighbors through the Enlightenment the French Revolution and into Emancipation the dark shadows of anti-Semitism and the Second World War bringing us up to the present with Zionism and the founding of Israel.
-Eminently readable and impeccably researched the book is a superb introduction to one of the central threads of modern history.
+Lloyd Gartner presents in chronologically-arranged chapters the story of the changing fortunes of the Jewish communities of the Old World (in Europe and the Middle East and beyond) and their gradual expansion into the New World of the Americas.
+The book starts in 1650 when there were no more than one and a quarter million Jews in the world (less than a sixth of the number at the start of the Christian era).
+Gartner leads us through the traditions religious laws communities and their interactions with their neighbours through the Enlightenment the French Revolution and into Emancipation the dark shadows of anti-Semitism the impact of World War II bringing us up to the twentieth century through Zionism and the foundation of Israel.
+Throughout the story is powerful and engrossing - enlivened by curious detail and vivid insights.
+Gartner an expert guide and scholar on the subject writing from within the Jewish community remains objective and effective whilst being careful to introduce and explain Jewish terminology and Jewish institutions as they appear in the text.
+This is a superb introductory account - authoritative in control lively of the central threads in one of the greatest historical tapestries of modern times.

 Piracy-free